The Ultimate Guide to

 Kambo is supposedly named for the legendary pajé (or medicine man) Kampu.
 This ancestral shaman is said to have learned about the medicine from a forest spirit, having exhausted all other means to heal his sickly tribe.
 According to the Kaxinawá, the spirit of Kampu lives on in the giant monkey frog, continuing to heal any who seek it.
 [1]

 Whatever the mythical origin, kambo medicine has long been used by indigenous Pano-speaking groups in the Amazon, including the Katukina, Asháninka, Yaminawá, and Matsés (or Mayoruna).
 It may also have been used by the classical Maya, whose art depicted tree frogs next to mushrooms.
 [2] Traditional uses include eliminating toxins, increasing strength and stamina, monitoring pregnancy (or inducing abortion), and dispersing negative energy, or panema.
-[3] In the rainforest, kambo is used as a hunting aid, reducing the need for food and water and minimizing the human scent.
+[3] In the rainforest, kambo is used within shamanic hunting practices and as an aid, reducing the need for food and water and minimizing the human scent.
 Fortified by the “vaccine,” hunters are also thought to emit a strange green light that draws their prey near.
 [4]

 Kambo was rediscovered in the 1980s by journalist Peter Gorman [3] and anthropologist Katharine Milton [6]—both of whom spent time living with the Matsés/Mayoruna of northeastern Peru/southwestern Brazil.
 They each supplied kambo samples to the biochemists John Daly [7] and Vittorio Erspamer [8], who analyzed the secretion’s peptide content and saw great medical potential.
 Pharmaceutical companies have made efforts to synthesize and patent kambo peptides, but have largely struggled to develop medications.
 [9][10]